Armored Heart: Tamed Soul

 Gella led them into the warehouse, the doors opening smoothly despite their ponderous size.
 Following at the tail of the line, Celia looked around.
 Stacks and stacks of crates and barrels, bundles of what she assumed to be linen and cloth.
 Ordinary things.
 Were those the crates from the other night?
 Then, there were items that mystified her.
 Glowing crystals that seemed to leak light, and clear casks of some kind of prismatic dust.
 The group passed a few doors, which presumably lead to other small storerooms, before reaching the back of the building.

 “You might feel a sense of vertigo.
 It's perfectly normal.
 Just keep walking forward until my associate at your destination tells you to stop.
-Is everyone ready?” she called, receiving a chorus of agreement.
-From her non-place, Gella produced a simple ceremonial dagger, then brought it down lightly across her palm in a quick stroke.
+Is everyone ready?”
+She called, receiving a chorus of agreement.
+From her no-space, Gella produced a simple ceremonial dagger, then brought it down lightly across her palm in a quick stroke.
 Dark red blood seeped from the wound, dripping into the basin.

 Sigils began to light up, glowing bronze and gold and brilliant white along the dark metal base.
 The light almost seemed to swirl, as if it was constrained, trying to escape its confines.
 Light sparked between the sigils, creating arcs of brilliant colors, each one arcing closer and closer towards the center of the semicircle, until, with a surge of pressure, they met.
 Celia gaped as she found herself looking somewhere else.
 It looked similar, but there were different people, wearing heavier armor, and there was a faint warp to the room that she couldn’t quite describe.